|Nutritional Guidelines (per serving)|

 Heat oven to 350 F.

-Cook the spaghetti following the package directions.
+Cook the spaghetti following the package directions in salted water.
 Drain and set aside.

 Combine the tuna sauce mixture with the drained spaghetti until well blended.
 Turn the mixture into the prepared casserole.
 Sprinkle Parmesan cheese over the casserole.